Interplay of Kondo Physics with Incommensurate Charge Density Waves in CeTe$_3$

-The detailed $k$-dependence of the gap along the state that would have otherwise formed the Fermi surface is shown in Fig.\ref{Fig1}(i,j).
+The detailed $k-$dependence of the gap along the state that would have otherwise formed the FS is shown in Fig.\ref{Fig1}(i,j).
 It is obviously unidirectional in all three compounds, depending only on $k_y$.
-We note that the recent $k_x, k_y$ (2D) dependence by Regmi \textit{et al} \cite{Regmi2023} can easily be converted to the unidirectional one, depending only on $k_y$.
-However, the $k_y$ dependence is not completely monotonic as suggested by previous studies \cite{Brouet2008,Sarkar2023,Regmi2023}, but shows some fine structure, with the spikes of intensity protruding into the otherwise smooth gap curve around several $k_y$ points, the best resolved in GdTe$_3$ (Fig. \ref{Fig1}(i)).
+We note that the recent $k_x, k_y$ (2D) dependence introduced by Regmi \textit{et al} \cite{Regmi2023} can easily be converted to the unidirectional one, depending only on $k_y$.
+However, the $k_y$ dependence is not completely monotonic as suggested by previous studies, \cite{Brouet2008,Sarkar2023,Regmi2023} but shows some fine structure, with the spikes of intensity protruding into the otherwise smooth gap curve at several $k_y$ points, as best seen in \ce{GdTe3} (Fig. \ref{Fig1}(i)).
 These spikes originate from avoided crossings of the gapped bands at these momenta, as indicated in Fig. \ref{Fig1}(g).

 It is interesting that within the gapped region of the BZ, there are certain states that go above the $\Delta_{CDW}^{occ}$ at a given $k_y$.
-For example, the sharp parabolic state near the $\Gamma$ point is always above the maximal $\Delta_{CDW}^{occ}$, most notably in GdTe$_3$ and LaTe$_3$ (Fig.\ref{Fig1}(b,f)).
-This is because these states cannot be effectively nested by $q_{CDW}$ and therefore remain unaffected, similarly to the unaffected Fermi surface at $|k_y|> k_a^{crit}$.
+For example, the sharp parabolic state at the $\Gamma$ point is always above the maximal $\Delta_{CDW}^{occ}$, most notably in \ce{GdTe3} and \ce{LaTe3} (Fig.\ref{Fig1}(b,f)).
+This is because these states cannot be effectively nested by $q_{CDW}$ and therefore remain unaffected, similarly to the unaffected FS at $|k_y|> k_a^{crit}$.